astronomer/astro-docs/ac/v1.10.10/01_get-started/01_local.md

 ### Pre-Requisites

-To run Astronomer Certified locally, you'll need the following on your machine:
+To run Astronomer Core locally, you'll need the following on your machine:

 - [Python 3](https://www.python.org/downloads/)
 - [Docker](https://www.docker.com/products/docker-desktop) (if you plan on using our Docker image)